The government, in partnership with the pensions industry, is to trial a new initiative designed...

 - This will pay for legal expenses, and sometimes, damages awarded against you, if you are sued.

-- The company may also be able to indemnify directors.
+- The company will usually not be able to indemnify directors.

 - Find companies guidance from Companies House (0303 1234 500).